brian14708/wh-briefings/presidential-actions/2021-05/2021-05-21-a-proclamation-on-national-maritime-day-2021.md

 modified_time: 2021-05-21 17:18:18-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/05/21/a-proclamation-on-national-maritime-day-2021/
 published_time: 2021-05-21 17:18:17-04:00
-title: A Proclamation on National Maritime Day, 2021
+title: "A Proclamation on National Maritime Day,\_2021"
 ---

 Since the first days of our Republic, America has been a proud maritime